 The Tow Whee offers the best bang for your buck.
-This bicycle tow rope lacks the ease of use of the BicycleBungee (you have to connect and disconnect the rope each time and figure out a way to carry it), but for the price, it can’t be beaten.
+This bicycle tow rope lacks the ease of use of a retractable rope like the BicycleBungee (you have to connect and disconnect the rope each time and figure out a way to carry it), but for the price, it can’t be beaten.

 It works well for mountain biking and for bike path riding.
 Thanks to the Tow Whee we’ve been able to tackle big mountain bike rides with our son that would have been impossible without it.